Quantum Circuit Cutting for Classical Shadows: Classical shadows of fragmented circuits

 \subsection{Numerical Results}

 Many components involved in Theorem \ref{thm:mainthm} are dependent on the particular circuit that one chooses to run.
 Hence, we would like to establish some preliminary numerical results that depict the differences between shadow tomography on unfragmented circuits and our proposed divide and conquer method.
 We implement the algorithm by adapting Pennylane's circuit cutting and shadow tomography functions \cite{bergholm2018pennylane}.
-We run our experiments using a clustered-circuit ansatz (c.f.
-Figure \ref{fig:clustered-ansatz}) comprised of Haar-random gates.
+We run our experiments either using a clustered-circuit ansatz or a cascade-circuit ansatz (see Figure \ref{fig:clustered-ansatz}) comprised of Haar-random gates.
 Each circuit was paired with a randomly generated Pauli observable of a chosen size.
 We examined the scaling behavior of the two methods with respect to the number of samples (denoted by shots), the size of the observable (denoted by $\size(O)$), and the number of fragments (denoted by $|F|$).
-We repeat each experimental setting 250 times with different randomly-generated circuit-observable pair.
+We repeat each experimental setting 250 times with different randomly-generated circuit-observable pairs.
 The results are displayed in Figure \ref{fig:main-num}.

-\paragraph{Advantageous regimes} For a fixed circuit, fragmentation significantly improves the estimated expectation when large obserables are being estimated.
-This is evident in each panel in the bottom row of Figure \ref{fig:main-num}.
+\paragraph{Advantageous regimes} For a fixed circuit, fragmentation significantly improves the estimated expectation when large observables are being estimated{, which is} evident in {the right panel of Figure \ref{fig:main-num}}.
 As the weight of an observable $O$ grows, the difference in accuracy between regular shadow tomography ($|F|=1$) and fragmented shadow tomography increases.
 Since each fragment is only ``responsible'' for the part of $O$ that directly affects the qubits in the fragment, circuit cutting divides the observable into smaller parts.
 Recall that the sample complexity of shadow tomography scales exponentially with respect to the weight of the observable.
 As the number of fragments increases, the average per-fragment weight of each observable decreases proportionally, which then lowers the sample complexity by an exponential factor.
 This shrinkage in the size of $O$ on a fragment results in an increasing separation between fragmented and unfragmented shadow tomography.